 Do not operate the stove unless the ASH PAN is in place, and properly sealed by the gasket on the ash box door.
 A poor seal could cause overheating and damage the stove.

-PRIMARY AIR CONTROL: This feature is located on the lower left front of the stove, under the ash lip.
+PRIMARY AIR CONTROL: The primary air control Lever is located under the center of the ash lip.
 The primary air control allows you to regulate the amount of air entering the firebox.
-Generally speaking, the more air allowed into the firebox, the faster and hotter the rate of burn; conversely, less air creates a slower burn.
-Pull the lever out, away from the ash lip to open the primary air control; push the lever in under the ash lip of the stove to close the primary air control.
+Generally, the more air allowed into the firebox, the faster the rate of burn; conversely, less air creates a slower burn.
+For maximum air flow, move the lever to the left as far as possible; move the lever as far right as possible for minimum air flow (does not close completely).